Artists & Artisans

 Quick Facts

-• Before electroplating, workers used a harmful amalgam of gold or silver with mercury.
-Electroplating enabled high-quality metal application without such risks to the artisans.
+• Before electroplating, artisans used hazardous amalgams of gold or silver mixed with mercury.
+Electroplating allowed for high-quality metal application without exposing craftsmen to these dangerous materials.

-• All Christofle flatware is held to the highest standard and must pass through 52 people, an impressive process known as “100 hands.”
+• All Christofle flatware is held to exceptionally rigorous standards and passes through the hands of 52 artisans during production — an impressive process known as “100 hands.”

-• All modern Christofle flatware is designed to be dishwasher safe.
+• Modern Christofle flatware is designed to be dishwasher safe while maintaining the house’s renowned quality and finish.

-• Christofle silverware bears marks like '925' indicating 92.5% silver content.
-'800' denotes silver-plated items, not sterling silver.
+• Christofle silverware bears marks such as “925,” indicating 92.5% sterling silver content.
+Marks reading “800” denote silver-plated items rather than sterling silver.